 'Star Wars: The Last Jedi' - dir.
 Rian Johnson: franchise heroine Rey develops her newly discovered abilities with the guidance of Luke Skywalker, who is unsettled by the strength of her powers.
 Meanwhile, the Resistance prepares for battle with the First Order.
 The longest, funniest and probably the most enjoyable of all 'Star Wars' movies.

 'Detroit' - dir.
 Kathryn Bigelow: a fact-based drama set during the 1967 Detroit riots in which a group of rogue police officers respond to a complaint with retribution rather than justice on their minds.
 A harrowing and caustic account of a real-life tragedy.
-Its historical accuracy is disputable, which doesn't detract from the movie's effectiveness.
+Its historical accuracy is disputable, which doesn't detract from its effectiveness.

-- 'The Death of Stalin' - dir.
-Armando Ianucci: the film follows the Soviet dictator's last days and depicts the chaos of the regime after his death.
+'The Death of Stalin' - dir.
+Armando Iannucci: the film follows the Soviet dictator's last days and depicts the chaos of the regime after his death.
 Ianucci's trademark humour shines light on more serious subject matter, to great effect.